 Should you ever find yourself near a cyclone, rest assured in knowing that Australia has many safety measures to ensure that people near affected areas will be kept safe.

-The following hurricane category information is based on Australian Bureau of Meteorology Data.
+The following hurricane category information is based on the Australian Bureau of Meteorology Data.

-- Category 2 with strongest wind gust measured at 125-170km/h.
+- Category 2 with strongest wind gust measured at 125-170 km/h.
 May cause minor house damage but significant damage to signs, trees and caravans, and heavy damage to some crops.
-There may be risk of power failure and small craft may break moorings.
+There may be a risk of power failure and small craft may break moorings.

-- Category 5 with strongest wind gust at more than 280km/h.
-Extremely dangerous and causing widespread destruction.
+- Category 5 with strongest wind gust at more than 280 km/h.
+Extremely dangerous and causes widespread destruction.